redhat-performance/webfuse/README.md

 Detailed explaination about nightly operator and installation can be found [here](https://docs.engineering.redhat.com/display/MULTIARCH/How+To+Test+Red+Hat+ART+Operators) and [here](https://gitlab.cee.redhat.com/cf/docs/pipeline/-/blob/master/doc/Operators/Test.md#test)

-Vars required to be set in group_vars/all.yml for a nightly build are,
+Vars required to be set in group_vars/all.yml for a nightly build are below, comment/uncomment to update `iib_id` for nightly operators.
+Script only installs nightly version for provided operators and installs OCP release version for others.

 ```yml
 # Set to true to install nightly Operators and it is effective only for dev-preview builds,